 All the waste must be provided to the Buyer at one location at the Seller’s premises.

+The process of recyclable waste collection is as under:-

+All the different kind of recyclable waste will be weighed on the weighing scale brought by Eco Wise

+Weight of each kind of waste will logged in the log sheet and shared with the client on a monthly basis

 All the scrap materials shall be weighed with proper weighing machines without any malpractice found before the representatives of both Parties.

-All products collected by the Buyer will be recycled without affecting the environment.
+All products collected by the Buyer will be recycled at respective recycling units without affecting the environment.

-Buyer’s support number is XXXXXXXXXXXXXXXXXXXXXX and Email - XXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Buyer’s support number is [●] and Email - [●]

-XXXXXXXXXXXXX will be the first point-of-contact from the Seller.
-XXXXXXXXXXXXX will be the first point-of- contact from the Buyer.
+[●] will be the first point-of-contact from the Seller. [●] will be the first point-of- contact from the Buyer.

 SCHEDULE E

+Invoice

-Format of Sales Invoice
+(Format of Sales Invoice)